miwaonline/fdbtest/README.md

    "expect_equals": ["t1", "t3"]
   }
 ```
-After processing this block we'll get thee variables "t1" and "t3" with value "1" and "t2" with value "100".
+After processing this block we'll get thee variables: "t1" and "t3" with value "1" and "t2" with value "100".
 Now we can not only compare them in the same section, but also use in the followings:
 ```json
  {"sql": "insert into table1(field1, field2) values (?, ?)",
  "params": ["t1", "t2"]